Alex313031/popsicle-ng/README.md

-# Popsicle
+# Popsicle-ng

-Popsicle is a Linux utility for flashing multiple USB devices in parallel, written in [Rust](https://www.rust-lang.org/en-US/).
+Popsicle-ng is a Linux utility for flashing multiple USB devices in parallel, written in [Rust](https://www.rust-lang.org/en-US/).] \
+It is a fork of [Popsicle](https://github.com/pop-os/popsicle), which is made by [system76](https://system76.com/) and included in [PopOS!](https://pop.system76.com/).

 ## Build Dependencies

+You can use `./build.sh --deps` to install build deps on Debian/Ubuntu.

 If building the GTK front end, you will be required to install the development dependencies for GTK and D-Bus, usually named `libgtk-3-dev` and `libdbus-1-dev`, respectively.
-No other dependencies are required to build the CLI or GTK front ends, besides Rust's `cargo` utility.
+You will also need libclang, usually `libclang1`, and Rust's Cargo utility, usually named `cargo`.

 For those who need to vendor Cargo's crate dependencies which are fetched from [Crates.io](https://crates.io/), you will need to install [cargo-vendor](https://github.com/alexcrichton/cargo-vendor), and then run `make vendor`.

 ## Installation Instructions

+### With build script
+I have made a build script, called "build.sh" for automatically handling building, installing, debugging, etc. of Popsicle.ng.
+Please run `./build.sh --help` to see available options.
+For quick building/installing, one can use:
+`./build.sh --deps && ./build.sh --build && ./build.sh --install`

+### Manual

  A makefile is included for simply building and installing all required files into the system.
 You may either build both the CLI and GTK workspace, just the CLI workspace, or just the GTK workspace.

 - `make cli && sudo make install-cli` will build and install just the CLI workspace
 - `make gtk && sudo make install-gtk` will build and install just the GTK workspace
 - `make && sudo make install` will build and install both the CLI and GTK workspaces
+Note: Run `export DEBUG=1` to make a debug build.

 ## Screenshots